umangSharmacs/TOPSIS-Umang-101983043/README.md

 module_name=__import__('TOPSIS-Umang-101983043')

-module_name.topsis(file_name,weights,impacts,resultant_filename)
+module_name.topsis(path\file_name,weights,impacts,resultant_filename)
 ```
-The first attribute is the CSV file you wish to upload which will contain all the models.
+The first attribute is a string containning the path to the CSV file you wish to upload which will contain all the models.
 Requirements for CSV file:
 1. It should have more than 3 columns
 2. First column is the object/variable name